-I sometimes find it amusing that everyone who is talking about “Going Green” seems to think they discovered the idea.
-(It’s not a new invention, y’all!)
-Every generation seems to eventually stumble upon the same concept, although we call it by different names.
+Some who talk about “Going Green” seem to think they discovered the idea.
+But, it’s not new.
+Every generation eventually stumbles upon the same concept, though they may call it by different names.

-Back in my hippie-days (Yes, I am ancient!), it was called the “Getting Back to Nature Movement.”
-All people remember about it now is tie-dyed shirts and unshaved legs, but there was more to it than that!
-There was PEACE and LOVE —and HARMONY too, Man!
+Back in my hippie-days, it was called the “Getting Back to Nature Movement.”
+Sadly, the only thing most people recall about that time is tie-dyed shirts and unshaved legs, but there was more to it than that!
+There was PEACE and LOVE —and HARMONY too, Dude!

+My Grandparents were green, but they didn’t know it.
 When my Grandmother hung her wash out on the clothesline, she didn’t give a thought to the energy savings of solar power.
 That was just the way it was done.
 And when she dumped that same wash water over her garden, she wasn’t thinking of water conservation either.
 She was thinking of conserving her BACK from having to haul water!
 There were no garden hoses, just watering cans.
 To get the water, you didn’t just turn a spigot either; you had to pump a handle.
+Life was hard!

-Any new endeavor is difficult at first.
-If we start slowly by incorporating some of those energy-saving ideas from the past, and adapting others to fit with our modern technology, we can simplify our lives.
+Any new endeavor is difficult at first, but if we start by incorporating some of the energy-saving ideas of the past, and adapting others to fit with our modern technology, we can do it!

 Start by just taking a canvas bag to the supermarket.